apiobuild/docs/content/docs/apps/chopin/payments/index.md

 {{< alert icon="💡" text="Learn more about Paypal.Me →" ext-href="https://www.paypal.com/paypalme/" >}}

-{{< alert icon="💡" text="Learn more about how to use create Paypal.Me →" rel-href="/docs/apps/chopin/troubleshoot/#how-to-set-up-paypalme" >}}
+{{< alert icon="💡" text="Learn more about how to use create Paypal.Me link →" rel-href="/docs/apps/chopin/troubleshoot/#how-to-set-up-paypalme" >}}

-Provide your Paypal.Me link.
+Provide your [Paypal.Me link](/docs/apps/chopin/troubleshoot/#how-to-set-up-paypalme).
 It should look like: `https://www.paypal.me/youraccount`.

-This is the only manual payment which we can auto-generate the order total amount for customers during checkout.
-We recommend it over other manual options.
+If you accept manual payments, we recommend PayPal.Me as this is the only manual option that auto-generate the order total amount and payee information for customers during checkout.

 ### Zelle